connectrpc/connect-es/packages/example/README.md

 If you want to use [`buf`](https://github.com/bufbuild/buf) to generate the code, simply run `buf generate` in this directory. [`buf.gen.yaml`](./buf.gen.yaml) contains the plugin configuration.

-Of course you can use `protoc` as well:
+Of course, you can use `protoc` as well:

 ```bash
 protoc -I . eliza.proto \